codeforequity-at/botium-connector-watson/README.md

 This connector provides a CLI interface for importing convos and utterances from your Watson workspace and convert it to BotiumScript.

-* Intents and Utterances are converted to BotiumScript utterances files (using the _watson-intents_ option)
+* Intents and user examples are converted to BotiumScript utterances and convo files (using the _watson-intents_ or _watson-intents-entities_ option)
+* Entities and synonyms are converted to BotiumScript utterances and convo files (using the _watson-entities_ or _watson-intents-entities_ option)
 * User Conversations are downloaded and converted to BotiumScript convos or just a plain list for analytics (using the _watson-logs_ option)

 You can either run the CLI with botium-cli (it is integrated there), or directly from this connector (see samples/convoV1/package.json for some examples):

     > botium-connector-watson-cli watsonimport watson-intents
+    > botium-connector-watson-cli watsonimport watson-entities
+    > botium-connector-watson-cli watsonimport watson-intents-entities
     > botium-connector-watson-cli watsonimport watson-logs --watsonformat convo
     > botium-connector-watson-cli watsonimport watson-logs --watsonformat intent